 - Drop the green beans into the boiling water and cook for just a minute or two or until they turn bright green.
 (They should remain crunchy.)

-- Scoop the green beans out and immediately place into the prepared ice bath.
+- Scoop the green beans out and immediately place them into the prepared ice bath.
 Set aside to cool then drain and blot dry.

 - Cook the barley according to the package directions.
 I used Bob’s Red Mill which took approximately 30 minutes to cook.